Skip to content

 Nov 8, 2024 8:24 AM

-Violence erupted in Amsterdam late Thursday night as hundreds of Israeli Maccabi Tel Aviv hooligans clashed with Arab locals, after tearing down a Palestine flag following their Europa League match against Ajax, prompting Israel to deploy rescue planes to evacuate its citizens.
+Violence erupted in Amsterdam late Thursday night as hundreds of Israeli Maccabi Tel Aviv hooligans clashed with Arab locals, after tearing down a Palestine flag following their Europa League match against Ajax.

 The violence flared after the game between home team Ajax and Maccabi Tel Aviv that Ajax won 5-0.

-Reuters reports that the Israeli military said on Friday that all Israeli army personnel have been banned from going to the Netherlands until further notice.
+On Friday, the Israeli military announced a ban on all Israeli army personnel traveling to the Netherlands until further notice.

 Israel’s top diplomat will travel to Amsterdam on Friday for an “urgent” visit, his office said, after clashes following a Europa League football match left several Israeli Maccabi Tel Aviv fans injured.